-The safe zone for the femur is lateral.
-In temporary external fixation, the pins should be placed so that they do not interfere with planned later definitive fixation; this may mean placing femoral pins anteriorly or anterolaterally.
+The safe zone for the femur is the anterolateral quadrant.
+In temporary external fixation, the pins should be placed so that they do not interfere with planned later definitive fixation.

-In the femur, blunt dissection of the soft tissues and the use of small Langenbeck retractors will minimize muscular damage.
+In the femur, blunt dissection of the soft tissues will minimize muscular damage.

 Using a straight clamp, prepare a channel for the insertion of the pin.